GETEAM/GeneralExamination/QuestionType/types/ReadingComprehension.md

 D) It saves the cost of oil exploration.

-5.What is the author’s purpose in writing the passage?
+5. What is the author’s purpose in writing the passage?

 A) To justify America’s dependence on oil imports.